smizy/MyApp4/README.md

 4. back to main by up navigation on top left corner
 5. tap send button
 6. back to main by up navigation on top left corner
-7. confirm message "Are you missing a call to unregisterReceiver()?" in logcat.
+7. error logged "Are you missing a call to unregisterReceiver()?" with stacktrace in logcat.